Culture of Australia: Attitudes, beliefs and stereotypes

+The Lucky Country

 The phrase "the lucky country", coined by Donald Horne, is a reference to Australia's weather, lifestyle, and history.
 Ironically, Horne was using the term to denigrate the political philistinism, a lack of innovation and criticise the complacency of Australian society in the early 1960s.
 Since he coined the phrase it has commonly been misapplied by both the media and general public to denote Australia's perceived fortunes.
-Despite Horne's lament that Australia had no "major city" that "set the nation's trends", a counter-cultural movement and intellectual scene known as the Sydney Push did emerge in Sydney in the 1940s–70s, of which feminist Germaine Greer was a noted member.
+Despite Horne's lament that Australia had no "major city" that "set the nation's trends".
+However, a counter-cultural movement and intellectual scene known as the Sydney Push did emerge in Sydney in the 1940s–70s, of which feminist Germaine Greer was a noted member.

+The term "cultural cringe" was coined to describe this entrenched national inferiority complex which assumes ideas and cultures of other places are automatically superior.
+Critics and scholars have sometimes scrutinised the Australian culture, with aspects of it loosely criticised for being kitsch, low-brow or rooted in poor taste.
+Unsophisticated culture, and those that imbody it are often referred to as "Bogan" or "Bogans".
+Some links have been made between the cultural cringe and a perceived anti-intellectualism that has underpinned public life in Australia.
+Some commentators have noted a decline in the cultural cringe in the 21st century, with a "social change" and wider reverence for Australian culture.

+Mateship

-"Mateship", or loyal fraternity is the code of conduct, particularly between men, although more recently also between men and women, stressing equality and friendship.
+"Mateship", or loyal fraternity is the code of conduct, particularly between men, although more recently also between men and women, stressing equality and friendship, particularly during tough times.
+Any disloyalty to or poor treatment of their "mates" is treated harshly.

 The value of mateship is sourced in the difficulty of subduing the land.
 Unlike other cultures based on a nurturing landscape that they seek to protect from others, Australian settlers experienced great hardship and had to support each other in order to survive.
 The battle against the elements led to the nickname of a member of Australia's working class being the "Aussie battler".

-An aspect of the mateship culture on language is that Australians have a propensity for the diminutive forms of names e.g. Hargrave → Hargie; Wilkinson → Wilko; John → Johnno; David → Davo; Hogan → Hoges; James → Jimmy → Jim → Jimbo.
-This is a display of affection and acceptance rather than belittlement.
-Any disloyalty to or poor treatment of their "mates" is treated harshly.
-Australians particularly dislike bragging or overly advertising one's own successes.
-The term "tall poppy syndrome" is commonly used to describe people who grow greater than their peers and are harshly criticised as being narcissistic, or "up themselves".
-Even the most successful and beautiful Australians are eager to proclaim how ordinary they are, to the extent that two-thirds of the highest earning households define themselves as middle class, lower middle class or even working class.
-This egalitarian social system makes Australians appear "laid-back", welcoming or relaxed to others.
-Australians generally address one another verbally by the first name alone.
-In formal situations, people may use a person's title (e.g. Mr., Mrs., Ms., Doctor, etc.) followed by their family name.
-Middle names are almost never used to address a person, unless quoted on formal/legal documentation.

 The mateship culture combined with the original convict and then colonial culture has created an irreverence for established authority, particularly if it is pompous or out of touch with reality.
 Politicians, or "pollies", are generally disliked and distrusted.
 Politicians who seek to lead must comply to the views of the egalitarian electorate, who will punish any hint of arrogance or glory-seeking behavior.
 Voter turnout at elections had in fact been so low that compulsory voting was introduced for the 1925 federal election.